Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Introduction

 \subsection{Past Work: Conditional Gradient Method}

 A conditional gradient (CG) algorithm for \eqref{eq:opt1} was introduced in \cite{tewari}.
 This greedy approach is often known as ``Frank-Wolfe'' after the authors who proposed it in the 1950s \cite{frankwolfe}.
-At each iteration, it finds the atom that optimizes a first-order approximation to the objective over the feasible region, and adds this atom to the basis for the solution.
-Each iteration of \cogent performs a ``forward step'' of this type.
-Although \cogent includes various enhancements, it is this forward step that drives the convergence theory, which is similar to that of standard conditional gradient methods \cite{tewari,dunn}, although with a different treatment of inexactness in the choice of search direction.
+At each iteration, the CG algorithm finds the atom that optimizes a first-order approximation to the objective over the feasible region, and adds this atom to the basis for the solution.
+Each iteration of \cogent performs a ``forward step'' of this type, and it is this step that drives the convergence theory, which is similar to that of standard CG methods \cite{tewari,dunn}, although some use a different treatment of inexactness in the choice of search direction.
+For a detailed review of the CG method, see \cite{jaggirevisit} and references therein.

 Although greedy methods require more iterations than such prox-linear methods as SpaRSA \cite{sparsa}, FISTA \cite{fista}, and Nesterov's accelerated gradient method \cite{nesterov_accel}, each iteration is typically less expensive.
-For example, in matrix completion applications, prox-linear methods require computation of an SVD of a matrix \cite{svt} (or at least a substantial part of it), while CG requires only the computation of the leading singular vectors.
+For example, in matrix completion applications, prox-linear methods require computation of an SVD of a matrix \cite{svt} (or at least a substantial part of it), while CG requires only the computation of the top singular vector pair.
 In other applications, such as structural SVM \cite{lacoste_structSVM}, CG schemes are the only practical way to solve the optimization formulation.
 Latent group lasso \cite{jacob} can be extended to perform regression on very large signals by employing a ``replication" strategy, but as the amount of group overlap increases, prox-linear methods quickly become memory intensive.
-CG offers a scalable method to solve problems of this form.
+CG offers a scalable alternative for solving problems of this form.
 The procedure to choose each new atom has a linear objective, as opposed to the quadratic program required to perform projection steps in prox-linear methods.
-The linear subproblem is often easier to solve; in some applications, it makes the difference between tractability and intractability.
-Moreover, the linear problem need only be solved approximately to retain convergence guarantees \cite{jaggirevisit, cgnewanal}.
+The linear subproblem is often easier to solve, and it need only be solved approximately to retain convergence guarantees \cite{jaggirevisit,cgnewanal}.